junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas rolls his eyes.
 "Dean, stop looking at me like I'm sick and dying."

 "Except you *are* sick and... that."
 Dean swallows.
-"And you did just *almost* died again saving my ass.
+"And you did just *almost* die again saving my ass.
 Man, you gotta stop doing that."

 "Can you?"
 Cas retorts.